SeleniumHQ/www.seleniumhq.org/src/main/rst/06_test_design_considerations.rst

 fails.
 Do you want your test to terminate or continue and record that the check failed?

-Here's the tradeoff.
+Here's the trade-off.
 If you use an assert, the test will stop at that point and not run any subsequent checks.
 Sometimes, perhaps often, that is what you want.
 If the test fails you will immediately know the test did not pass.
 Test engines such as TestNG and JUnit have plugins for commonly used development environments